aparo/pyes/docs/guide/reference/api/delete.rst

 Parent
 ======

-Though there isn't explicit parameter for parent when deleting, it is important to note that the routing is required to be set when deleting a doc (the routing should be set to the parent id).
+The **parent** parameter can be set, which will basically be the same as setting the routing parameter.

 Automatic for the Index
 =======================

-The delete operation automatically creates an index if it has not been created before (check out the :ref:`create index API <es-guide-reference-admin-indices-create_index>`  for manually creating an index), and also automatically creates a dynamic type mapping for the specific type if it has not been created before (check out the :ref:`put mapping <es-guide-reference-admin-indices-put_mapping>`  API for manually creating type mapping).
+The delete operation automatically creates an index if it has not been created before (check out the :ref:`create index API <es-guide-reference-api-admin-indices-create-index>`  for manually creating an index), and also automatically creates a dynamic type mapping for the specific type if it has not been created before (check out the :ref:`put mapping <es-guide-reference-api-admin-indices-put-mapping>`  API for manually creating type mapping).

 Distributed